Rising Tide Communities - Orangewood

 Twice a week contact for at least the first 3 months, then weekly contact for the duration of their stay

-Youth reside in the transitional housing around 18 months.
+Youth reside in the transitional housing (apartment home or house in community) around 18 months.
 Contact sessions run 1-3 hours, depending on need.

 This program is typically conducted in a(n):